SQream/sqream_docs/data_ingestion/index.rst

    orc
    json

-For information about database tools and interfaces that SQream supports, see `Third Party Tools <https://docs.sqream.com/en/v2022.1.1/connecting_to_sqream/index.html>`_.
+For information about database tools and interfaces that SQream supports, see :ref:`Third Party Tools <connecting_to_sqream>`.